-In the Upper School, homework is an integral part of the academic program and will generally be between 5% and 20% of the student's grades in all academic classes.
+In the Upper School, homework is an integral part of the academic program designed to help students understand key concepts, prepare for assessments, and communicate their current mastery levels to their teachers.
+Because the purpose of homework is to spark learning growth, it is typically counted as between 5% and 20% of a student's grade in a given course.
 Students are expected to complete each night's assignment.
 In the rare instance when a student is unable to complete the homework assignment on time, the student has the responsibility to explain to the teacher the reasons for this and to clarify when the work will be turned in.